Throughout your social work career, all of us will be asked to do the seemingly impossible.

 Most of us are usually within arms’ reach of our computer or phone, so this can be a great way of ensuring we stay on track.

-Communication can play a vital role in connecting, building bridges, and facilitating positive change, and this is no less the case during our social work careers.
+Communication can play a vital role in connecting, building bridges, and facilitating positive change.
+This is no less the case during our social work careers.

-Whether it’s verbal, nonverbal, written, or visual, good communication is always a question of clarity.
+Whether it’s verbal, written, or visual, good communication is always a question of clarity.

 Be direct and succinct, then elaborate, if required.
 Avoid drowning the receiver with information.
 Do away with round-about explanations.
 Make your requests explicit.

-Also, this goes without saying, but we all need to follow basic rules of courtesy.
-Here are five basic rules of thumb I’ve borrowed from a classic book on personal effectiveness, How To Win Friends & Influence People:
+Also, it helps to follow these basic rules of thumb, borrowed from a classic book on personal effectiveness, How To Win Friends & Influence People: